 In the entryway, for example, there's a clean and sleek feel from the crisp white paint and polished hardwood floors, while the printed, colorful textiles and indoor plants bring in a softer, more liveable feel.
-And while the DWR bench was a customized in Peter Dunham upholstery, it's still very practical, functioning as a space to step out of your shoes after work or school.
+And while the DWR bench was customized in Peter Dunham upholstery, it's still very practical, functioning as a space to step out of your shoes after work or school.

 A Fresh, Open Kitchen

 Since the home is only five years old, they didn't have the worry about making any major renovations.
-"With the exception of adding millwork in a couple areas, we started with a solid backdrop and filled in with new furnishings, fixtures, and accessories," says Kurtz.
+"With the exception of adding millwork in a couple of areas, we started with a solid backdrop and filled in with new furnishings, fixtures, and accessories," says Kurtz.

 In the kitchen, where clutter should be kept to a minimum to ensure plenty of usable, clean space, most of the style opportunities also need to provide some functional benefits.
 Everything has a purpose, from the artful pendant lights to the industrial leather stools from Thomas Hayes Gallery and even the sleek, spacious kitchen island.
 All it takes is one lovely ceramic vase and a few pieces of artwork on the floating shelves to finish the look.
 It's the perfect backdrop for quick family meals, homework study sessions, and a casual wine night with friends.